 I’ve been mostly sitting on the sidelines during the “Crypto Mania” this year, because, well, anything “manic” makes me nervous and I still haven’t been able to come up with a rational price argument for any cryptocurrency….

-… so I haven’t recently dug into all of the recent “Amazon is going to choose a cryptocurrency and make us all rich” ads, but one of the folks sending out those ads, Jeff Brown at Bonner and Partners, also has another newish ad out about “invisible fiber,” so that made me breath a deep sigh of relief — aha!
+… so I haven’t recently dug into all of the recent “Amazon is going to choose a cryptocurrency and make us all rich” ads (partly since I’m sure that’s not going to happen), but one of the folks sending out those ads, Jeff Brown at Bonner and Partners, also has another newish ad out about “invisible fiber,” so that made me breath a deep sigh of relief — aha!
 A crazy growth promise that’s actually about something real that I can (maybe) understand!
 The game is afoot!

 So what’s the story?
 Jeff Brown is selling his Near Future Report with a promise of big gains… and he says this “Invisible Fiber” is about to lead to a windfall for investors… let’s dig into the ad and see if the clues get us far enough that we can think for ourselves.